zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/configure-extract/configure-extract.md

 	![](/images/gg_pg_trandata.png)

-## **Step 9**: Registering a EXTTAR
+## **Step 9**: Registering EXTTAR

-Oracle GoldenGate needs to register an extract with the database replication slot, before adding extract process in Goldengate.
-Let's begin to create the first extract process, which is continuous replication in usual migration and replication project scenario. _**Ensure that you are connected to SourceDB using the DBLOGIN command **_ before doing next steps.
+Oracle GoldenGate needs to register an extract with the database replication slot, before adding the extract process in Goldengate.
+Let's begin to create the first extract process, which is continuous replication in the usual migration and replication project scenario. _**Ensure that you are connected to SourceDB using the DBLOGIN command **_ before doing the next steps.

 1. First register your extract: